 This description of māyā doesn’t quickly abate the problem, because we must now define what we mean by truth.
 A simple definition of truth is called the Correspondence Theory of Truth and it says that a statement is true if it corresponds to reality.
 But the “reality” in question is not an easily understood thing.
 For example, if you say “I love you” the reality would be determined by whether you truly feel the love, or you are faking it.
 To decide if “I love you” is true, we must delve into a person’s mind.

 Now, we must recall that the so-called reality is also a statement or text.
 So the correspondence notion of truth comes down to the consistency between two sentences—the first sentence is reality and the second sentence is the statement about that reality.
-This creates a big problem, because if your feeling of love is another sentence, then how do we know that that statement is indeed true?
-Obviously, we will need another statement with which that statement must be consistent to.
+This creates a big problem because if your feeling of love is another sentence, then how do we know that that statement is indeed true?
+Obviously, we will need another statement to which that statement must be consistent.
 Vedic philosophy answers this problem in a curious way.
 It says that there are indeed many levels of statements.

 Since everything in the material world is temporary, therefore, none of it is true.
 Yes, it exists for the moment.
 Yes, it is meaningful for the moment.
 But it is not true.
 Hence, the world is māyā.